Frontier Airlines (1950–1986)

-Frontier Airlines was a United States airline formed by a merger of Arizona Airways, Challenger Airlines, and Monarch Airlines on June 1, 1950.
-Headquartered at the now-closed Stapleton Airport in Denver, Colorado, the airline ceased operations on August 24, 1986.
-A new airline was founded eight years later in 1994 using the same name.
+Frontier Airlines was a local service carrier, a scheduled airline in the United States that was formed by the merger of Arizona Airways, Challenger Airlines, and Monarch Air Lines on June 1, 1950.
+Headquartered at the now-closed Stapleton International Airport in Denver, Colorado, the airline ceased operations on August 24, 1986.
+A new airline using the same name was founded eight years later in 1994.

 History

 The original Frontier Airlines dates to November 27, 1946, when Monarch Air Lines began service in the Four Corners states of Colorado, Utah, New Mexico, and Arizona.
 Frontier served cities in the Rocky Mountains bounded by Salt Lake City to the west, Billings to the north, Denver to the east, and Phoenix and El Paso to the south.

 In 1950, it flew to 40 cities in the Rocky Mountain region with twelve Douglas DC-3s and 400 employees.
 Before ceasing operations in 1986, it flew to more than 170 airports at various times over the years, with service to both the U.S. east coast and west coast as well as to Canada and Mexico with an all-jet fleet.

 Frontier continued to operate Douglas DC-3s and added Convair CV-340s beginning in 1959; the company introduced a new logo on the new aircraft.
 On June 1, 1964, it was the first airline to fly the Convair 580, a CV-340/440 retrofitted with GM Allison turboprops.
 It had 50 seats, was flown by two pilots and carried one flight attendant.
 (The aircraft could have carried 53 passengers, but that would have required a second flight attendant.)
-The CV-580 was the workhouse of the Frontier fleet until the introduction of the Boeing 737-200s in the early 1970s.
+The CV-580 was the workhorse of the Frontier fleet until the introduction of the Boeing 737-200s in the early 1970s.
 In later years de Havilland Canada DHC-6 Twin Otters and Beech 99s were added to serve cities too small for the Convair 580.

 In May 1958, Frontier flew to 40 airports; two years later it flew to 69.
 Half the additions had never seen an airline and several never would again, after Frontier pulled out.
 In May 1968, after merging with Central Airlines, Frontier flew to 100 airports, second among U.S. airlines (Pan Am was first with 122).

 In April 1958, Lewis Bergman "Bud" Maytag, Jr. (grandson of Frederick Louis Maytag I, founder of the Maytag Corporation), acquired controlling interest in Frontier.
 After all governmental approvals, he took control in January 1959 as chairman of the board and president.
-Three years later, Maytag sold his stock in March 1962 to the Goldfield Corp.; Lewis W. Dymond then became president of Frontier and, under his guidance, the airline entered the jet age with new Boeing 727-100s on September 30, 1966.
+Three years later, Maytag sold his stock in March 1962 to the Goldfield Corp., whereupon he bought a controlling interest in National Airlines.
+Lewis W. Dymond then became president of Frontier and, under his guidance, the airline entered the jet age with new Boeing 727-100s on September 30, 1966.
 The Boeing trijet was called the "Arrow-Jet" by the airline.
 The Boeing 727-200 became part of the fleet in February 1968.